-From age 8 usage begins in Kilkenny; some said from 12 years, alcohol especially.
+From age 8 usage begins in Kilkenny, some said from 12 years especially alcohol.
 The average figure given was 10 years.
 General consensus was that many young people age 10+ are experimenting and older teens are using on a regular basis.
 Both young people and adults are using substances in Kilkenny.

-Some substances that were discussed in detail:
+Some drugs that were discussed in detail

-Ecstasy - age 14+, '16 - late 40's', one youth group agreed.
+Ecstasy Age 14+, ' $16-late\ 40$ 's', one youth group agreed.

-Speed - all ages are using.
+Speed - all ages are using

-Alcohol - age 10+ using alcohol including underage drinking in Pubs.
-One group of community people described the street drinking in their community as 'Knacker drinking' and said that it was happening openly from 'the ages 12-13 years and up'.
+Alcohol Age 10+ using alcohol including underage drinking in Pubs.
+One group of community people described the street drinking in their community as 'Knacker drinking' and said that it was happening openly from 'the ages 12-13 years and up'

-Solvents - average age of solvent use is 12; some said it was happening as young as 8.
+Solvents - average age of solvent use is 12, some said it was happening as young as 8.

-Cannabis - 12+, older teens and adults using on a regular basis
+Cannabis 12+, older teens using on a regular basis

-Prescription Pills - young people are using prescription • nills
+Prescription pills Young people are using prescription pills